 The titanium bracelet, too, seems to be quite comfortable.
 At least, it didn’t try to depilate my hairy wrist.
 My only great complaint here is about the safety clasp that holds in place the folding buckle: every time I tried to open it, I had a feeling that I will break my nail.
 Well, I hope that it will get better with time.

 VERDICT: The watch looks cheap, but does its job well.
-It is worth every penny.
+It is definitely worth every penny the Japanese brand asks for it.

 Casio Sea Pathfinder in Titanium (Ref.
 SPF-60D-7AV-ER) watch specification